77rn/wrangler/README.md

 5. **Token Handling**
    - ByteSize and TimeDuration token instances are added to `TokenGroup`.
    - Groups are processed by `RecipeSymbol` for further evaluation.

+## 4. AggregateStats Directive

+This is a custom directive for CDAP Wrangler that enables the aggregation of data related to byte sizes and time durations.
+It supports aggregation types such as totals and averages, and provides optional unit conversions for the resulting values.

+### Description

+The `AggregateStats` directive is designed to perform aggregation operations on input data that contains byte size and time duration fields.
+It processes each row of data, accumulating the values of the specified size and time columns, and computes either the total or average based on the selected aggregation type.
+The final output includes the aggregated results in the specified unit of measurement.

+This directive operates over multiple batches of rows and uses a transient store to retain intermediate aggregation results.
+It emits the final aggregated values only in the last batch of execution.

+### Features

+- Aggregates values from specified byte size and time duration columns.
+- Supports aggregation types such as `total` and `average`.
+- Provides unit conversion options for output results (e.g., bytes to MB, milliseconds to seconds).
+- Outputs the final aggregated results in new columns.
+- Maintains lineage information for input and output columns.